 Special extended visits are allowed for staff-identified individuals who travel long distances, volunteers or team members who partner with ODOC in reentry services, attorney/clergy, etc. The facility's warden determines the length and conditions of all special visits.
 Special visits for ministers/religious leaders must be scheduled in advance through the Warden.

-Requests for special visits must be made by the inmate using the appropriate request form and must be submitted by the inmate to unit staff at least two weeks in advance so verifications can be made.
+Requests for special visits must be made by the inmate using the appropriate request form and must be submitted by the inmate to unit staff at least two weeks in advance so verification can be made.
 Exceptions to time frames may be considered in emergencies.

 If the special visit is allowed on the inmate’s regular visiting day, the length of the visit will be determined by the inmate’s visiting privilege level criteria.
 If the special visit is during the work week, the length of the visit will be determined individually and not to exceed two hours.
 However, if the inmate is Level 1, special visits must adhere to non-contact policy.